iip-ecosphere/platform/platform/services/services/README.md

-# Generic Service and Management and Control of the IIP-Ecosphere platform
+# Generic Service and Management and Control of the oktoflow platform

-The basic service and service management interfaces of the IIP-Ecosphere platform.
+The basic service and service management interfaces of the oktoflow platform.
 Also provides the AAS of the services, including

 * Artifacts containing the services.